 The set I used even includes a bunny rabbit which I'm excited to use for an Easter project.

-Using the molds, I spent less than 15 minutes to shape all of my bears.
-These are a super simple and quick Valentine’s Day edible craft.
+Using the molds, I spent less than 15 minutes shaping all of my bears.
+These are super simple and quick Valentine's Day edible crafts.

 Caramel Chocolate Fudgy Bears (makes 9-10 bears)